loveencounterflow/intershop-lazy/README.md

 ```

 The first argument here is the name of the function that computes values that have not been inserted into
-the caching table `LAZY.facets` already; the next 3 arguments basically repeat the declarative part to that
+the caching table `LAZY.cache` already; the next 3 arguments basically repeat the declarative part to that
 function and will possibly be auto-generated in a future version of InterShop Lazy.

 There's just one more required argument, either `get_update` or `perform_update`; exactly one of these two
 must be set to the name of a function that either

 * in the case of `get_update()`, will return exactly one result for each set of inputs, or
-* in the case of `perform_update()`, may insert as many rows into `LAZY.facets` as seen fit when called.
+* in the case of `perform_update()`, may insert as many rows into `LAZY.cache` as seen fit when called.
 In
   case `perform_update()` happened to not produce a result line that matches the input arguments, a line
   with result `null` will be auto-generated.